Forever 21 Bankruptcy: Retailer enters deal to sell for $81 million - Local News 8

 Forever 21 has reached a deal to sell off its assets for $81 million, four months after filing for Chapter 11 bankruptcy.

-As part of the deal, the struggling fast-fashion retailer would be sold to a consortium made up of mall operators Simon Property Group and Brookfield Properties and brand management firm Authentic Brands Group, according to a Sunday court filing.
+As part of the transaction, the struggling fast-fashion retailer would be sold to a consortium made up of mall operators Simon Property Group, Brookfield Properties and brand management firm Authentic Brands Group, according to a Sunday court filing.
 The sale would include all of Forever 21’s assets, including its remaining stores and its beauty line RileyRose.

 The group has been designated as the “stalking horse bidder” for Forever 21 — meaning the deal remains subject to approval by a judge.
 Other potential buyers have until February 7 to place bids for the company.